 Under the Affordable Care Act, U.S. citizens working abroad must maintain “minimal essential coverage” (MEC) health insurance or risk facing a tax penalty.
 Although if the employee is working outside the U.S. for at least 330 days over a 12 month period, they are considered to have met the MEC requirement.

 For short term international policies you will need to continue with the domestic health plan to satisfy the Affordable Care Act MEC.
 Long Term plans you will need to anticipate the amount of time the employee will be outside the U.S.

-There are many risks when traveling abroad that need to be addressed …
+Many risks when traveling abroad that need to be addressed:

 - Who can assist, and who do you contact if you have a serious injury or illness.